buddhasystem/emcal/README.md

 # Code for proccessing the sPHENIX EMCal test beam data

-Data extraction and formatting prior to signal feature extraction.
+Reading of the data from a ROOT file and formatting prior to signal feature extraction.